MahmudolHasan/Google-Serach-Option-Automation-with-Selenium-TestNG/README.md

          ``` Bash
          mvn clean install -U
          ```
+  4.Open the java file from  `/src/test/main/QuPs.java`  </br>
+  5. Now run the file :  </br>
-  4. Now run the file as TestNG suite
+    * Can run the script as testNG suite or </br>
+    * run the file from using run option available beside ` _test_`  function.(Foir Eclipse [TestNG for Eclipse](https://marketplace.eclipse.org/content/testng-eclipse) should be installed in Eclipse) [see this](https://www.guru99.com/install-testng-in-eclipse.html) for more information.

 ## Output
 ### Allure Report
+Allure Report Can be found under `/allure-report/index.html`.

 ### Excel
 The extracted suggestions will be stored in the specified cells within the original Excel file.</br>